Our visit to Suomenlinna

 Founded in 1748, Suomenlinna is one of the biggest sea fortresses in the world.
-Built by Augustin Ehrensvärd by the Swedish crown as a protection against Russian expansionism, it became of the most popular attraction in Finland.
+It became Finland’s most popular attraction, built by Augustin Ehrensvärd by the Swedish crown as a protection against Russian expansionism.

 Also, it was included in the UNESCO World Heritage List in 1991 as a unique example of military architecture.

-Almost a thousand people are living in the islands, and 350 people work there year around.
+Almost a thousand people live on the islands, and 350 people work there year around.
 This fortress is not just a museum; this is a living community.

-Suomenlinna has been known as an unusual location for culture.
-The Nordic Arts Centre was established in the islands back in the middle of the 1980s, and it led an artistic presence there.
+Suomenlinna is known as an unusual location for culture.
+The Nordic Arts Centre was established on the islands in the middle of the 1980s and led to an artistic presence there.

 Nowadays, several buildings there have been converted into studios.
-During the summer months, there is an art school for kids, and you can catch theater performances that draw quite a crowd.
+During the summer, there is an art school for kids, and you can catch theater performances that draw quite a crowd.

 Fortress of Suomenlinna – UNESCO World Heritage site

 Whenever a place becomes a UNESCO World Heritage site, it becomes a common property of all humanity.
-Therefore, protecting it becomes a shared responsibility of all countries in the world.
-Suomenlinna is one of these places, and it was listed in 1991 as a way of preserving it to future generations as an example of how an 18th-century sea fortress used to look like in Europe.
+Therefore, protecting it becomes a shared responsibility of all countries.
+Suomenlinna is one of these places, and it was listed in 1991 as a way of preserving it for future generations as an example of how an 18th-century sea fortress used to look in Europe.

-If you are looking for a place to stay in Helsinki, look no furhter since we have some options for you: Scandic Paasi, Radisson Blu Plaza and Radisson Blu Seaside.
+If you are looking for a place to stay in Helsinki, look no further since we have some options: Scandic Paasi, Radisson Blu Plaza, and Radisson Blu Seaside.

 What to do at Suomenlinna

-Suomenlinna is meant to be seen on foot and, since most of its roads are paved in cobblestones, we advise you to wear comfortable shoes.
+Suomenlinna is meant to be seen on foot, and since most of its roads are paved with cobblestones, we advise you to wear comfortable shoes.
 You will need it!

-The first thing you will need to do when you get to Suomenlinna finds the Suomenlinna Visitors’ Centre.
+The first thing you must do when you get to Suomenlinna is find the Suomenlinna Visitors’ Centre.
 There you will be able to grab a map and see where are the main spots on this island.
-There are also some guided tours, and you can learn more about them at the Visitors’ Centre.
+There are also some guided tours; you can learn more about them at the Visitors’ Centre.

-When we were there, in September 2014, we just followed the blue route.
-This route runs north to south via the main sights, and it is a little over 1500 meters.
-If you follow it, you are going to see the Russian merchants’ quarter, Church Park, Great Courtyard, Piper’s Park and the fortifications of Kustaanmiekka.
+When we were there in September 2014, we followed the blue route.
+This route runs north to south via the main sights, a little over 1500 meters.
+If you follow it, you will see the Russian merchants’ quarter, Church Park, Great Courtyard, Piper’s Park, and the fortifications of Kustaanmiekka.

-Even though we didn’t visit any museum, there are six of them on the island.
-The Suomenlinna Museum shows the history, restoration and the present state of the fortress and it’s open the entire year.
+Even though we didn’t visit museums, six are on the island.
+The Suomenlinna Museum shows the fortress’s history, restoration, and present state, and it’s open the entire year.
 The others are only open during the summer years.
-What seems to be more interesting for your is the Military Museum’s Manege and the submarine Vesikko, a Second World War submarine used during the war.
+What seems to be more interesting for you is the Military Museum’s Manege and the submarine Vesikko, a Second World War submarine used during the war.

 There are also some cafés, restaurants and even a brewery on Suomenlinna.
 Most of them are only open during the summer months, and you can learn which ones are open when you reach the Suomenlinna Visitors’ Centre.